Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Method

 \subsection{Sentence-Level Per-Choice Prediction from Logits}

-To monitor the reasoning dynamics during CoT generation, we first compute sentence-level per-choice probabilities from token-level logits.
-Given a question $q$ with $K$ answer candidates $\{A_i\}_{i=1}^{K}$, a LLM produces a CoT reasoning $r = (t_1, t_2, \dots, t_T)$ composed of tokens $t_t$.
-At each reasoning sentence, we extract the model’s output logits over the vocabulary $V$:
+To monitor the reasoning dynamics during CoT generation, we derive sentence-level answer-choice probabilities from token-level logits.
+Given a question $q$ with $K$ answer choices $\{A_i\}_{i=1}^{K}$, an LLM generates a CoT reasoning trace $r$ token by token.
+We segment the generated reasoning trace into sentences $\{s_n\}_{n=1}^{N}$ and estimate the model's belief over answer choices after each sentence.